chan2will/sdc-wiki/Smile-Care-Club-Style-Guide.md

 # Python
 * Use underscores, not camelCase, for variable, function and method names (i.e. `poll.get_unique_voters()`, not `poll.getUniqueVoters`).
+* Use InitialCaps for class names (or for factory functions that return classes).
+* Field names should be all lowercase, using underscores instead of camelCase.

 ## Django Templating
 * Placement of all `block` and `load` tags should be at the top of the file.
-* Use underscores for multi-word values.

 * In Django template code, put one (and only one) space between the curly brackets and the tag contents.
 ```
 //bad